 Reichgelt’s work has been published in refereed journals including the Journal of Automated Reasoning, Notre Dame Journal of Formal Logic, Artificial Intelligence, Journal of Information Systems Education and the Communications of the Association for Information Systems.

 Reichgelt earned a PhD from the University of Edinburgh and a master's degree from Radboud Universiteit Nijmegen.

-- Ainscough, T.L., Shank, T. & Reichgelt, J. (2019).
-Is globalization still relevant to domestic growth in ASEAN?.
-Business Journal for Entrepreneurs, 2019(2), 63-75.
+- Ainscough, T., Shank, T. & Reichgelt, H. “Is Globalization Still Relevant to Domestic Growth in ASEAN?”
+Business Journal for Entrepreneurs, 2019.
+Vol. 2, 63-75.